Everclear (NEXT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Everclear Historical Price

-According to the latest data gathered on Everclear live price page, the current price of Everclear is 0.01594659USD.
-The circulating supply of Everclear(NEXT) is 106.84M NEXT , giving it a market capitalization of $1.70M.
+According to the latest data gathered on Everclear live price page, the current price of Everclear is 0.01554273USD.
+The circulating supply of Everclear(NEXT) is 106.84M NEXT , giving it a market capitalization of $1.66M.

 The Everclear Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEXT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.